flux-iac/tofu-controller/docs/use-tf-controller/force-unlock-terraform-states.md

-# Use TF-Controller to force unlock Terraform states
+# Use Tofu Controller to force unlock Terraform states

 In some situations, you may need to perform the Terraform [force-unlock](https://www.terraform.io/language/state/locking#force-unlock) operation on the tfstate inside the cluster.